-Mount Katahdin via Hamlin Ridge Trail, September 2019
+Mount Katahdin via Hamlin Ridge Trail, late Summer 2019

 . . . . .

-Born and raised in Maine, Kaylin Cook is an emerging artist who views and experiences the natural landscape of her home state with a sense of empathy, curiosity and familiarity.
-Her work reflects her interest in realism and a fascination with the unseen details and "hidden gems" of the Maine landscape she grew up within.
-Kaylin studied Studio Art, Recreation Leadership and Art Education at the University of Southern Maine.
-She has shown work at Deertrees Theatre, The Harlow, the Juried Student Exhibition at USM and the 2019 BFA/BA Exhibition at USM.
+Kaylin Cook is a visual artist based out of southern Maine who specializes in oil and acrylic paintings.
+Her primary focus is on the natural landscape she grew up in.
+Kaylin studied Studio Art, Recreation Leadership and Art Education at the University of Southern Maine, where she received her Bachelor of Fine Arts in Studio Art.
+She has shown work at Creative Portland, The Harlow, Deertrees Theatre, the Juried Student Exhibition at USM and the 2019 BFA/BA Exhibition at USM.

 Patio table painting at Rí Rá Portland, Spring 2019